United

 Artists distributed this Gramercy Pictures (II) production.
 Not a

-great film on the whole but the script has good pacing.
+great film on the whole, but the script elicits a fast pace.
 Judging by

 it is as lighthearted as it is gritty.
 And it is not gritty.
 Sterling